SBC Chevy 406 421 427 Comp Cams 598/583 LIFT OE Hyd. Roller Cam # 08-000-8-11321

 Comp Cams SBC Xtreme Energy Step Nose Hydraulic Roller Camshafts.

-These special cams are made from an Austempered Ductile Iron Core, (a super hardened cast core), and have a reduced base circle, (1.050).
-This allows the use of most rods on the market without having to grind little, if any, material from them.
+These special cams are made from an Austempered Ductile Iron Core, (a super hardened cast core), and have a reduced base circle (1.050).
+This allows the use of most rods on the market without having to grind any material from them when used in engines with a 3.750 stroke crank, such as those in the 383 and 406 sbc engines, and this includes the Scat H-beam rods, as they usually have the worst cam to rod interference.
+The 421 stroke cranks, (3.875) required very little grinding and, depending on the rod type, you may not have to grind them at all.
 This not only preserves the integrity of the rod, but most importantly, the rod bolt.
 By not having to grind the rods, you will also maintain the balance of the rotating assembly, should it have been already balanced before the rods were cam clearanced.
 We now use these reduced base circle cams in every sbc engine we build.
 These special cams can be used with a regular distributor gear.
 No need to run a bronze gear.
-Pushrod length will usually be approx. .050 longer than what a full base circle cam uses due to the reduced base circle of this cam.
+Pushrod length will usually be approx. .050 longer than what a full base circle cam uses due to the reduced base of this cam.

 Important note from our company president, Skip White.